JeffreyBenjaminBrown/hode/README.md

 The `QAnd` and `QOr` constructors take a list of Queries and find their intersection or their union respectively.
 The `ForAll` and `ForSome` constructors take a variable name, the source from which to draw values of that variable, and a `Query` which can refer to the new variable.

-The `QFind`, `QTest` and `QVarTest` constructors are defined in terms of the Find, Test and VarTest types.
+The `QFind`, `QTest` and `QVTest` constructors are defined in terms of the Find, Test and VarTest types.
 See the code for the full spec, but here they are in brief:

 A `Find` is used to find stuff in the space.
 You can make something of type `Find` by running `mkFindFrom`. `mkFindFrom` expects a function of type `(sp -> e -> Set e)`.
 That is, given a space sp and an element e of it, this function can produce a bunch of other elements of the space.